AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 It could get started in a narrow niche like reward points, donation tokens, currency for a game or micropayments for adult sites.
 Initially it can be used in proof-of-work applications for services that could almost be free but not quite.

 It can already be used for pay-to-send e-mail.
 The send dialog is resizeable and you can enter as long of a message as you like.
 It's sent directly when it connects.
-The recipient doubleclicks on the transaction to see the full message.
+The recipient double clicks on the transaction to see the full message.
 If someone famous is getting more e-mail than they can read, but would still like to have a way for fans to contact them, they could set up Bitcoin and give out the IP address on their website.
 "Send X bitcoins to my priority hotline at this IP and I'll read the message personally."

 Subscription sites that need some extra proof-of-work for their free trial so it doesn't cannibalize subscriptions could charge bitcoins for the trial.